Gender Non-Conforming Perspective: Body Image and Identity

 TEP: We know our lives are shaped by our identities.
 Could you tell us about how your identity has affected your life?

-Alok: In a very real sense — it’s made me have to deal with constant discrimination, harassment, and violence.
-Navigating the world as a visibly gender non-conforming person means that the world flings a lot of its anxieties and projections on me.
+Alok: In a very real sense—it’s made me have to deal with constant discrimination, harassment, and violence.
+Navigating the world as a visible gender non-conforming person means that the world flings a lot of its anxieties and projections on me.
 I’ve had to learn how to develop a thick skin and hold my head high in a world that disputes my existence.
-But it’s not all been negative — my creativity has been nurtured and celebrated, my relationships strengthened, and my conviction on who I am and what kind of world I want built!
+But it’s not all been negative—my creativity has been nurtured and celebrated, my relationships strengthened, and my conviction on who I am and what kind of world I want built!

 TEP: What are your thoughts on the Body Positivity movement?